ana0101/2048-RL/README.md

 ---

 ## Prequisites

 To run this project you need the following:

 - **Python**: Version 3.12.8
 - **Required Libraries**: Install the dependencies in `requirements.txt`

+---

+## Documentation

+More information about the project is in the documentation `2048_RL.pdf`